agilecrm/rest-api/README.md

 ### /dev/api/notes/{ticket-id}
 Method: POST

-- Creates a note to specific Ticket.
+- Creates a note to specific ticket.

 ### Using curl :
 ```sh